 2) Vandal-Resistant, Tamper-Proof Construction (Public-Restroom Reality)

-Where these are most specified: main public restrooms, landside/airside corridors, and high-abuse public washrooms.
+Where specified: main public restrooms, landside/airside corridors, and high-abuse public washrooms.

 Commonly referenced brands: FontanaShowers (Fontana Touchless), Sloan, Zurn, Chicago Faucets, Bradley.